mgormley/optimize/README.md

 # Summary

-This is the pre-release of the Hopkins Optimization Library.
-Currently, the public version includes an implementation of Stochastic Gradient Descent with lots of the tricks from (Bottou, 2012; "Stochastic Gradient Tricks").
+Optimize is a Java library for numerical optimization.
+Currently the public version includes the following algorithms:

+* Stochastic Gradient Descent (SGD) with lots of the tricks from (Bottou, 2012; "Stochastic Gradient Tricks")
+* SGD with forward-backward splitting (Duchi & Singer, 2009)
+* Truncated gradient (Langford et al., 2008)
+* AdaGrad with L1 or L2 regularization
+(Duchi et al., 2011)
+* L-BFGS ported from Fortran to C to Java

 This release includes contributions from Matt Gormley, Nick Andrews, Frank Ferraro, and Travis Wolfe.